Vilna Shul: History

 According to the American Jewish Historical Society, there is "no record of any important event ever taking place at that congregation," which was one of many modest synagogues built by Jewish immigrants.
-The Vilna Shul is, however, the last of the purpose-built immigrant synagogues still standing in downtown Boston at the end of the 20th century.
-It therefore represents the oldest Jewish building within the city limits whose entire history has been devoted to activities of Jewish faith and culture.
-The Vilna Shul is also noteworthy as one of only two extant free-standing buildings on the north slope of Beacon Hill.
-It represents a physical, colorful, and rich part of Boston's history and built heritage.

 The Vilna Center for Jewish Heritage was founded to raise funds to preserve and restore the synagogue for use as a Jewish cultural heritage center.
 This 501(c)(3) corporation is now The Vilna Shul, Boston's Center for Jewish Culture, Inc.

 Three million dollars were spent on the architectural restoration of the synagogue building, which now houses a small exhibit on the history of the synagogue and of the history of Boston's Jewish community.
 The building opens certain weekdays and weekends is a regular part of the Beacon Hill and Boston tourist circuit.
-Besides being a historic, cultural, and community site, It serves as a location for regular Jewish religious services including major holidays, young family Shabbats, and is the home of Havurah on the Hill.
+Besides being a historic, cultural, and community site, it serves as a location for regular Jewish religious services including major holidays, young family Shabbats, and is the home of Havurah on the Hill.